 |

 Constructed at Kværner Masa-Yards Turku New Shipyard, Finland, the ship originally measured 138,279 gross tons and carried 3,807 passengers plus additional crew.
-A refurbishment...
+A refurbishment in 2014 added 81 additional staterooms, increasing the ship's tonnage to 139,570 GT.
+The ships dimensions are 1,020 feet...
 Read more

 The ship was christened in a ceremony by its godmother, German former tennis player Steffi Graf.

 As of November 2014 Navigator of the Seas was sailing Caribbean itineraries year-round out of Galveston, TX.
 Navigator of the Seas was sailing Mediterranean cruises based out of Civitavecchia, Italy until November 2012.
-In November 2012, she began to depart from New Orleans, Louisiana where she sailed 7-night Western Caribbean cruises until early April 2013.
-She returned to Civitavecchia for the Summer of 2013 before moving to Galveston, TX to sail 7-night Mexico cruises.
+In November 2012, she began to depart from New Orleans, Louisiana where she sailed Western Caribbean cruises until early April 2013.
+She returned to Civitavecchia for the Summer of 2013 before moving to Galveston, TX to undertake Mexico cruises.

 In January 2014, Navigator of the Seas was modified while dry docked, this included increasing the number of cabins by removing some of the public facilities and adding a Wave Loch FlowRider surfing simulator, an outdoor movie screen and two new lounges.